 Crazy Horse Monument

-Crazy Horse Monument and museum was very fascinating with lots of great information about the family who has devoted their lives to work on the monument.
-Also lots of information about Crazy Horse and the Lakota Indians of the Black Hills, South Dakota.
+Crazy Horse Monument and museum was very fascinating with lots of great information about the family who has devoted their lives to this project.
+Get educated and learn lots of information about Crazy Horse and the Lakota Indians of the Black Hills, South Dakota.

 Although this was one of the more expensive sites to see in the area

 ($30 parking, $12 per person), it was worth the learning experience.
 If you are the adventurist type, for an additional fee, you can take a bus ride up to the monument and see it up close.
 The cost of the regular admittance included a laser light show after dark.
 After visiting the monument and museum we went to the camper for dinner, then came back for the laser light show at dusk.
 Even in the rain, we still enjoyed seeing and it.

 Mount Rushmore was amazing to see the awesomeness of the hand carved presidents on the side of the mountain.
 It was surreal to think about the hard work it took to carve these massive faces without the modern tools of today.
 There is a room that showcases the tools used and the people who were responsible for creating this massive structure.